-Units of Credit: Students may earn up to 4 units of credit per term and can accumulate a maximum of 12 units of Work Experience credit while attending Golden West College.
-Units may be transferable to California State University campuses as elective units.
+Units of Credit: Students may earn I - 4 units of credit per semester and can accumulate a maximum of I2 units of work-based learning credit (I6 units if studying for a vocational degree or certificate) while attending Golden West College.
+Units may be transferable to California State University campuses as elective units

-Guidelines: The student's job must be directly related to his/her college major or career goal.
+Guidelines:

-- Learning objectives are prepared each semester with the aid of their job supervisor and college instructor. - 2.
-The student must be initially enrolled in a minimum of seven (7) units including work experience for each semester he/ she participates in the program. - 3.
-For enrollment information please contact the Career Services Office, visit the website www. goldenwestcollege.edu/cwe, call 714-895-8123, or email cwe@gwc. cccd.edu.
+- The work-based learning experience must be directly related to the student's college major or career goal. - A minimum of 3 learning objectives are identified for each work-based learning experience with the assistance of a college mentor and job supervisor. - For enrollment information please contact the Career Services Office, visit the website www. goldenwestcollege.edu/cwe/, call (714) 895-8217, or email cwe@ gwc.cccd.edu.